soodoku/text-as-data/Readme.md

 ### Analyze Text in R

 * Classify text in R using SVM or Lasso.
 See [Basic Text Classifier](https://gist.github.com/soodoku/e34dbe0219b0f00a74d5)
+* Worked out example of how to model words as a function of ideology using Congressional Speech.
+See [Speech Learn](https://github.com/soodoku/speech-learn)

 ### License